Prosecutors want to keep Chesapeake doctor accused of performing 'unnecessary surgeries' in jail

 HAMPTON ROADS, Va. - A Chesapeake doctor is accused of performing unnecessary surgeries on patients.

-A judge is expected to decide Thursday morning if Javaid Perwaiz will get bond.
+A judge decided Thursday morning that Javaid Perwaiz will not get bond.
+He will remain behind bars.

-He is accused of performing unnecessary hysterectomies, removal of ovaries and Fallopian tubes, according to court documents.
+He is accused of performing unnecessary hysterectomies and the removal of ovaries and Fallopian tubes, according to court documents.

 The 69-year-old was arrested for health care fraud last Friday, but the FBI has been investigating him since September 2018.

-Federal prosecutors filed paperwork outlining why they want him held in jail.
+Federal prosecutors filed paperwork outlining why they wanted him held in jail.

-Records state that investigators interviewed 30 former and current patients, and since his arrest 126 patients have reached out to law enforcement or provided information on social media about their experiences.
+During the court hearing Thursday morning, prosecutors said the FBI has interviewed 36 current or former patients and 173 have come forward with information.

+Prosecutors said Perwaiz should be considered a flight risk because he has no family in America, has assets that would allow him to flee, and has ties to Pakistan.

+Perwaiz's attorney argued he's been a US citizen for 40 years and hasn't left the country since 2003.
+The attorney said there could be conditions in place to ensure he could be released, but in the end the judge ruled in favor of the prosecution.

+In court documents, prosecutors have been outlining their case up to this point.
 They state, “Dr. Perwaiz has been charged with perpetrating a long-running health care fraud scheme in which he performed unnecessary gynecological surgeries on women.
 He abused his position of trust, and his medical training, for his own financial gain and to the severe detriment of many of his patients.”

 Perwaiz's patients advised hospital staff they were present for their "annual clean outs."
 In many instances, reports say the patients were not aware of the procedures they were undergoing.